 The defense section of the policy should state that the insurer will pay defense costs in addition to (not within) the policy limit.
 This is important since the cost of defending a claim can be substantial.
 If these costs reduce your limit of insurance, you may have little or no coverage left to pay damages.

 Some umbrellas don't clearly state whether defense costs are covered inside or outside the limit.
 If the policy isn't explicit on this issue, look for the term ultimate net loss.
 The insuring agreement might state that the insurer will pay ultimate net loss on behalf of the insured.
-If the policy contains this term, look up its meaning in the Definitions section.
+If the policy contains this term, make sure you look up its meaning.
 Be sure that ultimate net loss does not include defense costs.